FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Baseline Details

-For a fair comparison, we conducted three independent runs under identical settings for both Flow-Steer and all baselines and reported the averaged results.
-For all baselines, we use the same evaluation protocol: 128 test samples per dataset (except AIME 2025 with 30 samples), single generation per sample, and task-specific metrics (EM/F1 for QA, Accuracy for Math, Pass@1 for Code).
+For a fair comparison, we run Flow-Steer and all baselines under identical evaluation settings and report the averaged results.
+The protocol uses single generation per problem and task-specific metrics (EM/F1 for QA, Accuracy for Math, Pass@1 for Code).